vedetta-com/caesonia/README.md

 ```

 #### Mozilla [Autoconfiguration](https://developer.mozilla.org/en-US/docs/Mozilla/Thunderbird/Autoconfiguration)
-Each autoconfig subdomain has record types A, and AAAA with the VPS IPv4, and IPv6:
+Each autoconfig subdomain has record types A, and AAAA with the VPS' IPv4, and IPv6:
 ```console
 autoconfig.example.com.
 86400   IN      A       203.0.113.1
 autoconfig.example.com.
 86400	IN	AAAA	2001:0db8::1